 - 1. Taxable dividend distributions from life insurance contracts are reported on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. - 2.
-Exempt-interest dividends from regulated investment companies retain their tax-exempt status and are not reported on Form 1099-DIV or Form 1099-INT, Interest Income (see section 852(b)(5)). - 3.
-Substitute payments in lieu of dividends.
-For payments received by a broker on behalf of a customer in lieu of dividends as a result of a loan of a customer's securities, see box 8 in the 2005 Instructions for Form 1099-MISC.
+Exempt-interest dividends from regulated investment companies retain their tax-exempt status, but after December 31, 2005, are reported on Form 1099-INT, Interest Income (see section 852(b)(5)).

+3. Substitute payments in lieu of dividends.
+For payments received by a broker on behalf of a customer in lieu of dividends as a result of a loan of a customer's securities, see box 8 in the 2008 Instructions for Form 1099-MISC.